Cycling74/n4m-examples/electron-boilerplate/README.md

 The flow of the entire process is as follows:

-1. A user will open `main.maxpat` and hit `npm run setup` that is connected to `'node.script index.is'`.
+1. A user will open `main.maxpat` and hit `npm run setup` that is connected to `'node.script index.js'`.
 1. This will fire the npm script written in `./package.json`, which has 3 tasks:
   2.1 Install the package for the top-level folder. (here)
   2.2 Install the package in the `electron` folder.